isomerpages/nhg-ohrpp/_ethics/Applying for Ethics Approval.md

 <br>In general, a research study must fulfill the following criteria:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Risks are minimized, and are reasonable in relation to anticipated benefits.</p>
+<p>Risks are minimized and are reasonable in relation to anticipated benefits.</p>
 </li>
 <li>
 <p>Selection of subjects is equitable.</p>